emmanuelkibisi-pixel/emmanuelkibisi-pixel/README.md

-My name is Kibisi Emmanuel, am a scholar at African Institute of mathematical sciences, Rwanda.
+My name is Kibisi Emmanuel, am a scholar at African Institute for mathematical sciences, Rwanda.